ni/ams-capabilities/BLS TEMPLATES.md

     - build file under build specifications

 ## Adapt the plugin to your needs
-Since the structure is for all the BLS Templates the same it is explained here using the Power Supply Template as an example.
+Since the structure is for all the BLS Templates the same it is explained here using the Power Supply Template as an example:
-The project looks like that:

 ![BLS Power Supply Template](docs/img/BLS-Power-Supply.png)

 The plugin will run under a PXI, therefore it is within a RT PXI Target.